callaghanmt-training/hpc_driving_test/driving_test_questions.md

 * 40

-28. How can I contact to the Research Computing helpdesk? (select all the ones that apply)
+28. How can I contact to the Research Computing helpdesk? (select all that apply)
 * Via The IT Servicedesk
 * By email
 * By post